| Classic

 framework.
 This will allow you to properly position the framework and

+make attaching the canopy very easy.
 Everything fit very well.
 The fuselage is in four main pieces.
 The

 fuselage halves (parts 1 & 2) fit very well and the underside rear